LU Rehearsal Room

 Liberty’s new band rehearsal room is almost a perfect rectangle.
 Before acoustical treatment, all of the surfaces were hard, flat, parallel, and reflective.
 This all contributed to a 3.5-second reverberation time and an overall bad sound.

-First, Acoustical Solutions installed 30 AlphaSorb® Acoustic Panels on the room’s walls.
-These panels absorb sound before it is reflected toward the floor, ceiling or other walls, which reduces reverberation and slap-back echo.
+First, Acoustical Solutions installed 30 AlphaSorb® Fabric Wrapped Acoustic Panels on the room’s walls.
+These panels absorb sound before it is reflected toward the floor, ceiling, or other walls, which reduces reverberation and slap-back echo.

 The panels reduce the amount of indirect sound waves the band director and band members hear, which allows them to hear mostly direct sound waves.
 This increases their ability to pick out potential problems.